senx/warp10-jupyter/README.md

 pip install warp10-jupyter
 ```

-Then, you can optionally copy the content of `macros/` into the macros folder of Warp 10 platforms that receive requests.
+Then, you can optionally copy the content of `macros/` into the macros folder of your Warp 10 platform.

 ### Tutorials ###